Content Marketing for SaaS: How to Create a Winning Strategy

 There are many tools to help you at various stages of the content creation process.
 These can be especially helpful for small or startup SaaS that can’t hire a complete content marketing team.

-Marketers deploy SaaS marketing automation for email marketing, market research, workflow management, content writing, and more.
+Marketers can deploy SaaS marketing automation for email marketing, market research, workflow management, content writing, and more.

 One of our favorite content automation tools is Trello, a Kanban-style project management tool.
 It allows you to manage content workflow by moving task cards between lists.
 With an in-built automation system, you can set up ruled-based on calendar commands.

 Another favorite automated tool is Frase, a content writing software.
-It has an in-built AI writing tool to help generate original content.
+It has an in-built AI writing tool to help generate original content and article outlines.
 You can also plan and optimize content for SEO with headings and keyword suggestions.

 Email marketing tools like Mailshake automates email outreach, writing, and scheduling.
 With templates and personalization at scale, you can send prospecting messages and email campaigns with a click of a button.